javascript-tutorial/en.javascript.info/10-regular-expressions-javascript/02-regexp-methods/article.md

 To split the string:
 : - `str.split(str|reg)`

+We also covered two flags:

+- The `g` flag to find all matches (global search),
+- The `y` flag to search at exactly the given position inside the text.

 Now we know the methods and can use regular expressions.
-But we need to learn their syntax and capabilities, so let's move on.
+But we need to learn their syntax, so let's move on.